-TTJ201 - Transportation Technology, Grade 10, Open
+TTJ2O1 - Transportation Technology and the Skilled Trades, Grade 10, Open

 This course introduces students to the service and maintenance of vehicles, aircraft, and/or watercraft.
 Students will develop knowledge and skills related to the construction and operation of vehicle/craft systems and learn maintenance and repair techniques.
 Student projects may include the construction of a self-propelled vehicle or craft, engine service, tire/wheel service, electrical/battery service, and proper body care.
 Students will develop an awareness of related environmental and societal issues and will explore secondary and postsecondary pathways leading to careers in the transportation industry.